2025 student service design challenge - design a service that promotes equality and inclusivity

 Circular and sustainable

-Your idea aims to tackle a global challenge like climate change, access to care, gender equality, waste or pollution.
+Your idea aims to tackle a global challenge like climate change, access to care, gender equality, waste or pollution, among others outlined in the SDGs.
 It is regenerative for our world, and supports sustainable and planet-positive innovation by conscious consumption thinking, and favouring ethical behaviour as well as empowering users.

 Business viable